-11 Fatality Rate (Per 100 Million VMT)
+13 Fatality Rate (Per 100 Million VMT)

-12 Injury Rate (Per 100 Million VMT)
+14 Injury Rate (Per 100 Million VMT)

-13 Property Damage Only Rate (Per 100 Million VMT)
+15 Property Damage Only Rate (Per 100 Million VMT)

-Auto fatalities reported in Flagler County indicate a slightly decreasing trend over the five-year period with an increase in fatalities reported in 2014, but injuries and property damage only indicate a steady increase in five year period.
+Auto fatalities reported in Flagler County indicate a slightly decreasing trend over the five-year period with an increase in fatalities reported in 2014, a decrease again in 2015; however, injuries spiked in 2015 and property damage only indicates a steady increase over the five year period.
 Auto fatalities reported in the table above indicate some variation in recent years, but auto injuries and property damage only indicate a steady increase in recent years in Volusia County.